DanyDymow/java-interview/BestPractice/SOLID.md

 It is an acronym that represents a set of five design principles for writing maintainable and scalable software.
 These principles were introduced by Robert C. Martin and have become fundamental guidelines for object-oriented programming and software architecture.
 The SOLID principles are meant to improve code quality, maintainability, and extensibility.
 Here are the five SOLID principles:

+DRY - dont repeat yourself
+KISS - Keep it simple simon
+YAGNI - You Aren't Gonna Need It

 ### Single Responsibility Principle (SRP): (one type logic for class)

 The SRP states that a class should have only one reason to change, meaning it should have a single responsibility or job.